entzik/ml/velib/README.md

-This module contains code to build a data set about city bike sharing services operated by JCDecaux.
+This module contains code to build a city bike sharing services data set for services operated by JCDecaux.
 Data is extracted using the JCDecaux open data API at https://developer.jcdecaux.com/#/opendata/vls?page=getstarted and enriched with weather information for cities where services operate.
 Weather data is obtained from OpenWeatherMap - http://openweathermap.org/api.